 Want to learn more about baptism?

-Explore God’s plan for every believer; take a listen to the following.
+Explore God’s plan for every believer; view or listen to the following.

 At Fellowship Bible, we practice “believer’s baptism” by immersion.
 Believer’s baptism illustrates…